-As the post-pandemic economy roars back to life, there’s no hotter segment of the credit card industry right now than cash-back cards.
-Wells Fargo just introduced its new Wells Fargo Active CashSM Card that offers unlimited 2% cash back on purchases.
+As the post-pandemic economy roars back to life, there’s no hotter segment of the credit card industry right now than rewards cards.
+To that end, Wells Fargo offers its Wells Fargo Active Cash® Card (Rates and Fees), which features unlimited 2% cash rewards on purchases.

-It also features a $200 bonus after spending $1,000 within the first three months of account opening, and 15 months of 0% APR financing on both new purchases and qualifying balance transfers.
+This card features a $200 cash rewards bonus after spending $1,000 within the first three months of account opening.
+It also offers 15 months of 0% intro APR financing on both new purchases and qualifying balance transfers, then a 15.74%, 20.74%, or 25.74% variable APR; transfers made within 120 days qualify for the intro rate and fee; BT fee of up to 5%, min: $5.

-The fact that this Wells Fargo credit card offers all of these features without charging an annual fee breaks new ground in this market.
+The fact that this Wells Fargo credit card offers all of these features without charging an annual fee is a noteworthy move.

 Secure application on issuer’s website.